Origin of neo-liberalism

-Walter Lippmann, diplomat, journalist and essayist provided neo-liberalism with its theoretical matrix in 1937 with his latest title «The good society“.
-This book is the result of a long political meditation integrating many influences.
-Very early he took a stand against Herbert Spencer and his ultra-liberal excesses: “Laisser-faire”, less state, eugenics (Social Darwinism).
+Walter Lippmann, diplomat, journalist and essayist provided neo-liberalism with its theoretical matrix in 1937 with his latest book «The good society“.
+Very early he took a stand against Herbert Spencer and his ultra-liberal excesses: “Laisser-faire”, ie less state, eugenics (Social Darwinism).
 He believed that the industrial revolution, with its new technologies and the acceleration of flows, has created a maladjustment that explains the social and political pathologies aggravated by “Laisser-faire“.
 Political action must therefore be rethought as an artificial, continuous and invasive intervention on the human species in order to readapt it to the demands of the new environment.

-With the help of new agents, the “experts“, the government must conduct a series of large-scale experiments to overcome the human species’ backwardness in its own evolution.
-Lippmann and all the neo-liberals after him theorized a regulation of society “from above” with the help of experts and the artifices of law.
+The government must conduct a series of large-scale experiments to overcome the human species’ backwardness in its own evolution.
+W. Lippmann and all the neo-liberals after him theorized a regulation of society “from above” with the help of “experts” and the artifices of law.
 W. Lippmann believes that the people, by and large, are lagging behind science and new technologies so they cannot be entrusted with sound democratic decisions.
 He discredits slowness (stasis) and habits in the name of flow and adaptability.

 For J. Dewey, on the contrary, it is governance that is lagging, i.e. unsuitable and out of step with the aspirations of the people, their rhythms, habits, memory, affects and sociability.